hychat-mc/hychat/README.md

 > This component is a work in progress!

 This component is mostly a fork/migration of code from [Hypixel Guild Chat Bot](https://github.com/xMdb/hypixel-guild-chat-bot), and adapted to TypeScript.
 It is written in a way that it can be scaled up easily to multiple users.
+It is heavily integerated with the back-end database, and the Discord bot itself.

 ## Branches